showkat-ALI/Server-Vibor-Switches-/readme.md

 ## Vibo Switches
 Go and visite live  [here](https://vibor-switches.web.app/).

-## Technonlogy used to build server
+## Technonlogy used to build Server
 * Node js
 ## Technology used for DataBase
 * Mongodb